crazy-canux/blog_hugo/content/post/Compose.md

           - RABBITMQ_DEFAULT_PASS=password

         <https://docs.docker.com/compose/compose-file/#env_file>
-        # When you set the same environment variable in multiple files, here’s the priority used by Compose to choose which value to use:
+        # When you set the same environment variable in multiple files,
+        # here’s the priority used by Compose to choose which value to use:
-        # Compose file
+        # 1. Compose file (environment)
-        # Shell environment variables
+        # 2. Shell environment variables(export key=value)
-        # Environment file
+        # 3. Environment file (env_file)
-        # Dockerfile
+        # 4. Dockerfile
-        # Variable is not defined
+        # 5. Variable is not defined
         env_file:

         depends_on: